ASHU-code06/PythonForBeginnersProframs/README.md

-# PythonForBeginnersProframs
+# PythonForBeginnersPrograms
-it  contains basic to interediate level python programming
+it  contains basic to interemediate level python programming